128technology/docs/docs/config_domain-based_web_filter.md

 ![Select Applications Seen](/img/dbwf_appl_seen.png)

+### Invalid Application Alarms

+In cases where an invalid application is configured, or a domain is mistakenly configured as an application, the following alarm is generated.

+If you encounter this alarm, review your application configurations.

 ## Service Matching Order

 When matching a session to a service, the list below represents the priority order in which the service resolution is performed.